saberinformatics/plp-semantic-ui/README.md

 # Semantic UI components for Pipeline Pilot
 Build beautiful interactive web reports and web apps.
 Click to visit the [main project site](https://saberinformatics.github.io/plp-semantic-ui).

-Developed and extensively stress-tested in a pharma environment by AbbVie and Saber Informatics.
+Co-developed and extensively stress-tested in a pharma environment by the famed QuickHits team at AbbVie and Saber Informatics.

 The components are available to the community as open-source code under the MIT license.
 For those users who require additional assurance, commercial support contracts are available directly from [Saber Informatics](https://saberinformatics.com).